 - Sending notes when your child returns to school (including child's name, registration class, dates of absence and reason for absence)

-Letters will also be sent regularly to parents/guardians where the pupil attendance record includes any ‘unexplained’ or ‘verbal explanation’ only absences.
+Letters will also be sent regularly to parents/carers where the pupil attendance record includes any ‘unexplained’ or ‘verbal explanation’ only absences.

 Good school attendance means that a pupil does not miss important work and thus is more likely to achieve his/her full potential and ultimately gain better results at the end of his/her school career.